racket/rhombus/design/class/class.md

 class or interface, so it is not required to be distinct from subclass or subinterface fields and methods.
-Method names inherited from multiple implemented interfaces must all be implemented the same way, either unimplemented, implemented in the same originating interface, or overridden in the implementing class.
+Method names inherited from multiple implemented interfaces must all be implemented the same way, either abstract, implemented in the same originating interface, or overridden in the implementing class.
 All field and methods names can be accessed through an object with `.`, but private field and methods names can only be accessed statically.
 In static mode (i.e.,